 - After typing twice the same password, click on OK button.

-Thus, you have set password in PDF document using the word 2013.
+Thus, you have created password in PDF using Word 2013.
 As a result, while you will try to launch it next time, the PDF document will require a password to view it.